MaxRonce/Project-EULER/README.md

 # Project-EULER</br>
-Resolution of the 25 firts problems of the Euler Project</br>
+Resolution of the 25 first problems of the Euler Project</br>

 **Link :** https://projecteuler.net/</br>